undesirable behavior of @protect_ignore:

 Please let us know if this is acceptable to you.

-#3 Updated by Andrei Gaponenko about 3 years ago
+#3 Updated by Andrei Gaponenko over 3 years ago

 I'll spell out my reading of the table to make sure we interpret it in